tetrep/rpi_pi/README.md

 todo:
 -------
-minor refactoring to clean up some functions print out html kerberos authentication (frontend)
+=minor refactoring to clean up some functions
+=print out html
+  -probably want to use a class for this so i can easily pass around strings with html tags =kerberos authentication (frontend)